On 21st April, London Gay Symphonic Winds will take to the floor with an evening of music designed to make you move!

-The concert is taking place at 3pm on December 9th at St Sepulchre-Without-Newgate, Holborn Viaduct, EC1A 2DQ.
-Tickets cost £7.50 in advance and £10 on the door.
+LGSW’s annual Christmas concert took place at 3pm on December 9th at St Sepulchre-Without-Newgate, Holborn Viaduct, EC1A 2DQ.

-London Gay Symphonic Winds’ next concert will be ‘Fit for a Queen!’.
-The concert, on October 7th, will feature music themed around kings, princesses and royalty of all kinds!
+London Gay Symphonic Winds’ Autumn 2017 concert was ‘Fit for a Queen!’.
+The concert, on October 7th, featured music themed around kings, princesses and royalty of all kinds!

-If you’ve been living life on the poop deck, London Gay Symphonic Winds’ next concert is guaranteed to raise your spirits aloft.
-Celebrating maritime music from the lyrical to the cheeky, LGSW will be sailing with The Flying Dutchman, The Pirates of the Caribbean and The Little Mermaid, as they go cruising Beyond the Sea.
-Whether you’d prefer to board the HMS Pinafore or the Padstow Lifeboat, LGSW will be spanning the ocean with both British and American Sea Songs.
+If you had been living life on the poop deck, London Gay Symphonic Winds’ Spring 2017 concert was guaranteed to raise your spirits aloft.
+Celebrating maritime music from the lyrical to the cheeky, LGSW sailed with The Flying Dutchman, The Pirates of the Caribbean and The Little Mermaid, and went cruising Beyond the Sea.
+Whether you prefered to board the HMS Pinafore or the Padstow Lifeboat, LGSW spanned the ocean with both British and American Sea Songs.

-The evening will be hosted by the hilarious Cally Beaton, who will be steering the ship as the band navigate all kinds of weather, from the stormy squalls of Wagner to the smooth seas of Enya.
+The evening was hosted by the hilarious Cally Beaton, who steered the ship as the band navigated all kinds of weather, from the stormy squalls of Wagner to the smooth seas of Enya.

-LGSW’s “Hello Sailor” concert is at 7:30 on 22nd April at St Sepulchre Without Newgate, Holborn Viaduct, London EC1A 2DQ.
-Tickets are £7.50 if booked in advance, or £10 on the door.
+LGSW’s “Hello Sailor” concert was at 7:30 on 22nd April at St Sepulchre Without Newgate, Holborn Viaduct, London EC1A 2DQ.

 Come and join London Gay Symphonic Winds for their annual festive concert on December 10th at 3pm.
 This afternoon concert will be packed full of fun medleys, festive classics and some new discoveries, all served with LGSW’s usual flair.